KundeK/CS225_Final_Project/README.md

     routes_test.dat - Truncated dataset used for testing

     Makefile - Contains make main target that allows us to compile and run main.cpp automatically

+    main.cpp - Entry point of program which creates a graph and runs algs on full size dataset

 Source_Files: Contains all .cpp and .h files used by the project